Office: Australian National Centre for Ocean Resources and Security (ANCORS),

 Degree Program: Doctor of Philosophy (PhD)

-PhD Thesis Title: The Design of Multilateral Fishing Rights
+PhD Thesis Title: Incentives for Sustainability: the Allocation of Fishing Rights under Multilateral Arrangements

 Before commencing his PhD at ANCORS, Kamal Azmi spent over 20 years working in the Australian Department of Foreign Affairs and Trade, the Australian Trade Commission (Austrade) and the Australian Agency for International Development (AusAID).
 He has extensive experience in trade, foreign policy and international development in East Asia and the Pacific and has lived and worked in Taipei, Singapore and Honiara.
 He led the Australian bilateral development assistance program in Solomon Islands from 2008 to 2010 and subsequently served in AusAID’s Pacific Division as Director of Strategic Planning and Coordination and Director of Pacific Microstates and Infrastructure.
 In 2014, Kamal played a key role in the Australian G20 presidency’s work to tackle the impact of international tax avoidance and evasion on developing countries.